-skycityadelaide.com.au
+theframesluxuryaccommodation.com.au

-SEQUOIA, ADELAIDE HILLS
+SEQUOIA LODGE, ADELAIDE HILLS

-Sequoia features 14 contemporary, luxurious, sustainably designed suites with unparalleled treetop views over the Piccadilly Valley, vineyards, villages, and bushland.
-Award-winning fine dining Restaurant, Hardy's Verandah, is less than a 100 metre stroll from guests suites.
+Sequoia Lodge features 14 contemporary, luxurious, sustainably designed suites with unparalleled tree-top views over the Piccadilly Valley, vineyards, villages, and bushland.
+Award Winning Fine Dining Restaurant, Hardy's Verandah, is less than a 100m stroll from guests suites.
+Guests can expand their culinary experience as they explore the iconic Adelaide Hills, Barossa and McLaren Vale wine regions curated for guests by our in-house Sommelier.

-Just around the corner, guests can access the quintessential Australian experience with up close and personal encounters with kangaroos, koalas, echidnas, emus and more.
-Only a two minute stroll sees guests able to wander the Botanic Gardens and hike the Heysen Trail.
+Just around the corner, guests can access the quintessential Australian experience with up close and personal encounters with Kangaroos, Koalas, Echidnas, Emus and more.
+Only a two-minute stroll sees guests able to wander the botanic gardens and hike the Heysen Trail.